matthewobiora/matthewobiora/README.md

 <a href="https://www.linkedin.com/in/uche-obiora-058631217/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am currently a senior at Towson University, where I am majoring in Information Technology, aiming to further expand my knowledge and skills in Cyber Security.
+Seeking cybersecurity opportunities where I can leverage my hands-on experience in cybersecurity and information technology across financial institutions, nonprofit organizations, and tech companies

 ## Objective
 My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field with the hope of making the environment a safer place for all.